If the company does well, the employee also does well through an appreciating stock price.

 If the answer is “No, I do not want to hold company stock,” the best strategy will be to exercise the options and sell the stock.
 This is often a strategy implemented by those seeking to treat the value of stock options as compensation only.

-When you exercise your stock options, you need to make an election to execute a cash exercise or a cashless exercise.
+When you exercise your employee stock options, you need to make an election to execute a cash exercise or a cashless exercise.

 A cash exercise means that the exerciser of the stock options will pay cash for the value of the options and/or pay cash for the impending tax bill.